 I share this because I want you to know: I'm not someone who has it all figured out.
 I'm someone who's learned to figure it out as I go.
 And that's exactly the kind of guide I think you need.

-If my story resonates, if you're tired of carrying it all alone, if you're ready for support that doesn't ask anything more of you—I'm here.
+If my story resonates…if you’re tired of carrying it all alone…if you’re ready for support that doesn’t ask anything more of you...